 But thankfully the weird cleaning tip I’ll be sharing with you today was not a fail—not in the slightest!
 It worked really well in fact, and quickly became my go-to method for cleaning my bathtub!
 And when I pair this method with my trusty two-ingredient tub and shower cleaner, it makes cleaning my bathtub an absolute breeze.
 (Get the full scoop on my homemade tub and shower cleaner at the link below!)

 But even though my homemade cleaner is only two ingredients, for this cleaning trick you can even simplify it down to one: Dawn dish soap.
 It’s one of my all-time top cleaning ingredients, because nothing works better at cutting through tough grease and grime than that iconic blue dish soap.
 (To find out much, much more about cleaning with Dawn, check out my eBook Dazzling Dish Soap!
 You can buy it in my shop, or get it for free if you’re an OGT Plus member!)

 Alright, now it’s time to show you how this trick works! :-)

 My Favorite “Weird-But-It-Works” Bathtub Cleaning Trick

 *Note: If you’re going to use this method regularly, I would recommend getting a new broom specifically for this purpose.
 A dirty broom won’t help you get your tub clean, so grab a cheap new one from the dollar store!

 Grab your trusty Dawn dish soap and squirt some onto the bottom and sides of your bathtub.

 Step 2 – Scrub

-Then use the broom to scrub the soap around the tub.
+Get your broom slightly wet, then use it to scrub the soap around the tub.
 The scrubbing action of the bristles and the grease-cutting action of Dawn will cut through the layers of soap scum, mildew, and other residues that tend to build up in your bathtub.

 Step 3 – Rinse